Freaky Friday (musical)

-Freaky Friday is a musical with music and lyrics by Tom Kitt and Brian Yorkey, and a book by Bridget Carpenter.
-This version was developed for licensing by Disney Theatrical Productions and had no Broadway run.
-It is based on the 1972 book of the same name by Mary Rodgers and its 1976, 1995 and 2003 film adaptations.
+Freaky Friday is a musical with music by Tom Kitt, lyrics by Brian Yorkey, and a book by Bridget Carpenter.
+It premiered in 2016.
+It is based on the 1972 novel of the same name by Mary Rodgers and its 1976, 1995, and 2003 film adaptations.
 In the story, when an overworked mother and her teenage daughter magically swap bodies, they have just one day to put things right again before the mom's wedding.

+A film adaptation was released on Disney Channel in 2018.

 Productions

 The Freaky Friday musical was developed by Disney Theatrical Productions from the book and Disney films for theatres to license.
 The musical debuted at the Signature Theatre in Arlington, Virginia on October 4, 2016.
 Direction was by Christopher Ashley and choreography was by Sergio Trujillo.
 Heidi Blickenstaff and Emma Hunton led the cast.

 In 2017, the show was slated for the next season at La Jolla Playhouse, the Cleveland Playhouse and Houston's Alley Theater and opened there in January, again with Blickenstaff and Hunton starring.
 Blickenstaff and Hunton then appeared at the Cleveland Playhouse from April 15 to May 20 and at the Alley Theatre, Houston, Texas, from June 2 to July 2.
 The musical was presented in Norfolk, Virginia in December by the Virginia Musical Theatre and in Atlanta, Georgia by the Horizon Theatre Company.

 Coinciding with the release of the Disney Channel Original Movie (DCOM) adaptation, a one-act version of the stage musical (featuring all the songs used in the DCOM adaptation) was made available on August 10, 2018 for licensing.

-According to Entertainment Weekly, "presently there are no plans to transfer the show to Broadway, but nevertheless the door is now wide open for licensing for professional, regional, and amateur productions around the country".
+According to Entertainment Weekly, "presently there are plans to transfer the show to Broadway, the door is also now wide open for licensing for professional, regional, and amateur productions around the country".

+The musical will have its UK premiere at HOME, Manchester from 27 November to 31 December 2025, directed by Andy Fickman and produced by Paul Taylor-Mills.